 I have colleagues who repeatedly question me about my religious views, and I can’t get them to stop.
-I’ve tried telling them that I don’t discuss my personal life, including my faith/spirituality, at work, but they just won’t listen.
+I’ve tried telling them that I don’t discuss my personal life or faith/spirituality at work, but they just won’t listen.
 Now they’ve started asking me ‘Why do you hate [DEITY REDACTED]?’ – even in the presence of other coworkers!
 I let my manager know what was happening, and ultimately human resources, but so far they have been unwilling to address the issue.
 The impression I get is that I can either put up with it, or find somewhere else to work.
 Now I feel like I’m being ignored at meetings, and that people are avoiding me more generally.
 What can I do?
 I realize that this is a especially touchy situation given the current ideological climate in this country… – Name withheld

-Here’s my advice to you: Ask for a raise.
+Ask for a raise.
 Or a promotion.

-So, yes – seriously consider suing.
+So yes – seriously consider suing.

-Next, you’ll want to start looking for another job.
+You’re also going to want to start looking for another job.

 And that’s it.

 Don’t mention your evangelizing coworkers, the obvious discrimination to which you’ve been subjected, or management’s disappointing complicity in this violation of your basic religious freedoms.
 In fact, I’d advise you not to talk about this experience ever again in a professional context under any circumstances.
 You’ve voiced your concerns, and had your say.
 To express any frustration beyond this is to risk earning the reputation of a trouble-maker or complainer – not a good look for someone engaged in a serious job hunt.

 Then finally, there is one other thing you might do.
 Something to silence your preachy colleagues.

 Let me remind that you’re at work when this happens.
 And for most people, two things are almost universally true about work: (1) They don’t want to be there, and (2) when they are there, they don’t want to do more of it.